SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 | Direction detection accuracy | 97.27% |
 | Parking capacity calculation accuracy | 89.09% |

-The evaluation results show that the system is able to perform object classification and parking capacity updates automatically under the tested scenario.
+The evaluation results show that the system is able to classify passing objects, detect movement direction, and update parking capacity automatically under the tested scenario.

 ---

 ## Documentation and Publication

-The thesis document, presentation slides, system demo, and published article can be accessed through the following links.
+Project documentation, presentation slides, system demo, and the published article can be accessed through the following links.

 <p>
   <a href="https://canva.link/vgku0oqrcwyb0u5">